 All students who wish to prepare to teach and meet state licensure requirements are required to apply for admission to teacher education.
 This application is to be made during the sophomore year, or in the case of community college transfers, in the first semester of enrollment at PSU.
-Generally, students begin the application process during the first week of class in EDUC 261 Explorations in Education or during UGS 101 Transitions.
+Generally, students begin the application process during EDUC 261 Explorations in Education or EDUC 345 Transfer Student Module.
 A student must be listed as seeking an education degree, file an application, have a completed background check, and submit a completed health certificate before he/she will be placed in an area school for his/her first field-based experience.

-ELEMENTARY/EARLY CHILDHOOD UNIFIED MAJORS
+ELEMENTARY/ELEMENTARY EDUCATION UNIFIED/EARLY CHILDHOOD UNIFIED MAJORS

 - 1. Complete the admission application. - 2.
-Be recommended for teacher education by the assigned advisor, Explorations in Education or Transitions instructor, and two college instructors. - Meet the basic skills requirement with a minimum ACT composite score of 22 Other basic skills options may be available by petition if the submitted ACT score does not meet the stated minimum.
-Please see "Basic Skills Requirement" on page 13. - 4.
+Be recommended for teacher education by advisor, Explorations in Education or Transfer Module instructor, and two college instructors. - 3.
+Meet the basic skills requirement (Please see "Basic Skills Requirement" on page 13.) - 4.
 Complete EDUC 261 Explorations in Education with a minimum grade of "C". - 5.
-Complete UGS 101 Transitions (for students transferring credit for EDUC 261 only). - 6.
+Complete EDUC 345 Transfer Student Module (for students transferring credit for EDUC 261 only). - 6.
 Complete the General Education Core Curriculum (see page 16) with a minimum grade point average (GPA) of 2.80. - 7.
 Cumulative GPA of 2.80. - 8.
 Complete a statement of disclosure and background check. - 9.
-Complete electronic portfolio components as required in EDUC 261 (or UGS 101). - 10.
+Complete electronic portfolio components as required in EDUC 261 (or EDUC 345). - 10.
 Complete the teacher candidate interview. - 11.
 Complete the critical learning experience essay.